Best Metal For Jewelry Guide | Jewelry Metal Guide

 What Is 14k Gold-filled — Is Gold Fill Good Quality?

-For those that love the look and feel of solid gold jewelry, but not the price tag, our 14k gold-filled option is an excellent, affordable alternative.
+For those that love the look and feel of solid gold jewelry, but not the price tag, our 14k gold-filled option is an excellent, affordable alternative—one of our favorite jewelry metals ever.
 Gold-filled pieces have a very thick layer of 14k gold, heat and pressure bonded to a high-quality jeweler’s brass core.
 The thick outer layer of gold makes it highly durable and safe for people with allergies or sensitive skin.
 With proper care and storage, gold-filled pieces can still offer decades of love and wear (without breaking the bank).

 Want to learn more about 14k gold-fill?
 Check out our What is 14k Gold Fill? article where we answer all of your burning FAQs.